-- When job hunting, explain that the employment gaps on your resume are due to, and highlight how you learned new skills during that time that can apply to the hiring company.
+- When job hunting, explain what the employment gaps on your resume are due to, and highlight how you learned new skills during that time that can apply to the hiring company.

 - Because of changing attitudes about remote work, you may be able to negotiate additional flexibility with your new employer.

-- Some employers may have reduced salaries and benefits during the pandemic.
-However, when returning to work, make sure you're being offered a fair wage.
+- Changes in skills and responsibilities have upended job roles and requirements.
+When returning to work, make sure you're being offered a fair wage.

 I stopped working to raise a family/take care of a relative/a family relocation.
 How do I restart my career?

-Returning to the workforce after a job loss can be intimidating.
+Returning to the workforce after an absence can be intimidating.
 Some steps you can take include:

 - Volunteer to learn new skills.
-Not-for-profit organizations may welcome extra help and assign you tasks that can help build new skills.
+Not-for-profit organizations may welcome extra help and assign you tasks that can help build new skills, and expand your network.

 Should I explain the gap in my resume?

-Responsibilities pull us in different directions, and when it is away from the workforce, it makes it harder to keep in touch with their professional contacts.
+Responsibilities pull us in different directions, and when it is away from the workforce, it makes it harder to keep in touch with professional contacts.
 So, if you're looking to re-enter the workforce, a strong network can help you find a new job.

 Don't be afraid to reach out to former colleagues and friends through email or networking sites such as LinkedIn.
-Share what you've been doing since you last spoke and establish a time to call and discuss your careers.
+Share what you've been doing since you last spoke and establish a time to call and discuss your career plans.